ukhsa-collaboration/COVID-19-app-iOS-BETA/servers/README.md

   <key>NSBluetoothPeripheralUsageDescription</key>
 ```

-Then replace the hostname in `CoLocate.xcconfig` with the local network IP
+Then replace the hostname in `Sonar.xcconfig` with the local network IP
 address of your computer.
 Set the `UPSTREAM_SONAR_URL` envrionment variable to
 the actual Sonar server URL, and run `node slow-confirmation.js`.
 Finally, run
 the iOS app.